KangBK0120/CAM/README.md

 Implementation of Learning Deep Features for Discriminative Localization([arxiv](https://arxiv.org/pdf/1512.04150.pdf))

 I used custom model with Global Average Pooling and Convolution(No FC).
 It was trained by using STL10 about 5000 images with 10 classes.
 To visualize much bigger image, I upsampled the data to 128x128(orginally 96x96).
-The model will be saved in model folder.
+The model will be saved in 'model' folder.

 ## Results